Expat Exchange

 What is a typical expat home or apartment like in Todos Santos?

 "Expat homes and apartments in Todos Santos typically offer a rustic, Mexican charm with open plan living areas surrounded by comfortable furniture, bright pops of color, and often handmade decorative pieces.
 Many apartments come with balconies, private terraces, and large windows to take advantage of the incredible views and climate.
 Outdoor areas often feature a mix of tiled patios and open grass spaces, perfect for outdoor dining and relaxation.
 Amenities can include air-conditioning, WiFi, and a security system.
-It is not uncommon for expats to find rental properties that come with a pool, gardens, and extra outbuildings for use as guest suites," remarked one expat who made the move to Todos Santos.
+It is not uncommon for expats to find rental properties that come with a pool, gardens, and extra outbuildings for use as guest suites," wrote one member in Todos Santos.

 What is the average cost of housing in Todos Santos?